spgarbet/rccola/README.md

 If you wish to delete the keys stored in the keyring, simply: `keyring::keyring_delete("your_keyring_name")`.
 The password to a keyring is established the first time it's created.
 If you don't remember or there was a mistake this is the method to reset the keyring and start over.

+### Mac OS Users

+Some versions of MacOS insist on a password with each round trip to the crypto locker.
+If prompted over and over for a password, one can override using the MacOS provided crypto locker and use a local filebased one without this issue.

+An Rmarkdown header would look something like this to override using the system keyring with this issue.

+    ```{r setup, include=FALSE}
+    knitr::opts_chunk$set(echo = TRUE)

+    library(rccola)

+    options(keyring_backend="file")
+    ```

 ## Forms option